Shivter14/Shivtanium/README.md

 The format is easy to understand just by looking at a theme located in: `C\Shivtanium\resourcepacks\init\themes\`

-It's even easier to create sprites, it's just raw ASCII art located in: `C\Shivtanium\resourcepacks\init\sprites\` The sprite loader automatically detects and assigns the width of loading sprites.
+It's even easier to create sprites, it's just raw ASCII art located in: `C\Shivtanium\resourcepacks\init\sprites\` The sprite loader automatically detects and assigns the width of a sprite.
 ## Customization
 The display dimensions can be changed in `ssvm.cww` value `mode`.